supervisely/developer-portal/app-development/basics/add-private-app.md

 ```

 ### Development in a team
-For team development you need to add `RELEASE_TOKEN` variable to your `~/supervisely.env` file.
+For team development you need to add `APP_RELEASE_TOKEN` variable to your `~/supervisely.env` file.
 This token will be used to authenticate your app during release process.
-If `RELEASE_TOKEN` is present in your `~/supervisely.env` file, then the app will be owned by the user associated with the token and any user will be able to do a release if he have the token.
+If `APP_RELEASE_TOKEN` is present in your `~/supervisely.env` file, then the app will be owned by the user associated with the token and any user will be able to do a release if he have the token.
 Otherwise the app will be owned by the user who released the app and releases from other users will be rejected.

-### How to get `RELEASE_TOKEN`
+### How to get `APP_RELEASE_TOKEN`
 1. Create a new user on your instance.
 This user will be used for releasing apps.
 You can name it `dev` or `dev-team` or whatever you want.

 ![dev-in-team-1](https://github.com/supervisely/developer-portal/assets/61844772/a1fefab3-cc6a-42f1-9509-feef38209b04)